florisboard/florisboard/README.md

 - Advanced theming support and customization
 - Integrated extension support (still evolving)
 - Emoji keyboard
-- Spell checking service
-- Glide typing (currently English only)

-Word suggestions are not included in the current releases and are a major goal for the v0.4.0 milestone.
+Word suggestions/spell checking are not included in the current releases and are a major goal for the v0.5.0 milestone.

 Feature roadmap: See [ROADMAP.md](ROADMAP.md)